 - Manybooks.net – provides a well-maintained free e-book list for all device types.
 Book excerpts and reader reviews are provided and there is an option to download large print PDFs

 You aren’t just limited to reading “books” either because there are plenty of comics and audiobooks available for free.
 Marvel Comics publishes a new free comic every month that can be read on a computer or tablet.
 Just download the relevant app.
 Comic Book Plus specialises in out-of-copyright comics form the 1930s and 1940s as well as plenty of pulp fiction classics.
-There are also lots of free comics and graphic novels in the Kindle store.
+You can also find lots of free comics and graphic novels in the Kindle store.

 The following are a few recommended sites where you can find free e- books particularly for children.